 My prayer is not that you take them out of the world but that you protect them from the evil one.
 John.
 17:15

-In these verses, the phrase, “protect them from”, comes from the same word(s) in the original (eteresas: SEC 5083)* as the phrase, “keep you from”, which is used in the original passage.
-From this context, we learn that the phrase, “keep you from”, should not be interpreted to be a guarantee of divine protection from martyrdom as history tells us that the Apostles, who Jesus prayed for to be protected, were killed for their testimony.
+In this passage, the phrase,” “protect them from“, comes from the same original Greek words (eteresas: Strong’s 5083)* as the phrase, “keep you from”, which found in the Letter to the Church in Philadelphia.
+From this comparison, we learn that the phrase, “keep you from”, or, “protect them from“, should not be interpreted to be a guarantee of divine protection from martyrdom as history tells us that the Apostles who Jesus prayed for were killed for their testimony.

-The need to interpret the above phrases in the context of a person’s eternal destination can be seen in another set of passageswhere Jesus told His disciples that some of them would be put to death, but not a hair of their head would perish.
+The need to interpret the above phrases in the context of a person’s eternal destination can also be seen in another set of verses where Jesus told His disciples that some of them would be put to death, but not a hair of their head would perish.

 You will be betrayed even by parents, brothers and sisters, relatives and friends, and they will put some of you to death.
 Everyone will hate you because of me.
 But not a hair of your head will perish.
 Stand firm, and you will win life.
 Luke.
 21:16-19

-In these verses, the disciples are told that not one hair of their head would perish, while at the same time, they are warned that some of them would be put to death.
-These Scriptures make it clear that when the Lord speaks of being kept, protected, or not perishing, the context is a person’s eternal life and is not a promise that an individual will be kept from persecution that leads to death in this world.
-From this, we can conclude that during the Hour of Trial, the Inhabitants of the Earth will be tested and the faith of those who endure patiently will be kept.
+In these Scriptures, the disciples are told that not one hair of their head would perish, while at the same time, they are warned that some of them would be put to death.
+From this, we learn that when the Lord speaks of being kept, protected, or not perishing, the context is a person’s eternal life and is not a promise that an individual will be kept from persecution that leads to death in this world.
+In this way, during the Hour of Trial, the Inhabitants of the Earth will be tested and the faith of those who endure patiently will be kept to eternal life.
 Accordingly, the letter to the church in Philadelphia ends with a promise to those who will be victorious in death.